Wrens in Jefferson County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Other nearby markers.
 At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
-William John Wren (approx. half a mile away); Ways Baptist Church and Stellaville School (approx. 3.7 miles away); Sylvan Grove (approx. Dr. Alexander Avera (approx. 8˝ miles away); Noted Indian Trail (approx. 14.3 miles away); Famous Indian Trail (approx. 14.4 miles away); Oliver Hardy Residence (approx. 14.4 miles away); Oliver Norvell Hardy (approx. 14˝ miles away).
+William John Wren (approx. half a mile away); Ways Baptist Church and Stellaville School Sylvan Grove (approx. 5.8 miles away); Dr. Alexander Avera (approx. 8˝ miles away); Noted Indian Trail (approx. 14.3 miles away); Famous Indian Trail (approx. 14.4 miles away); Oliver Hardy Residence (approx. 14.4 miles away); Oliver Norvell Hardy (approx. 14˝ miles away).
 Touch for a list and map of all markers in Wrens.

 Categories. • Antebellum South, US • Colonial Era • Roads & Vehicles • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on February 6, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 857 times since then and 32 times this year.
+This page has been viewed 887 times since then.
 Photos: 1, 2. submitted on February 6, 2009, by David Seibert of Sandy Springs, Georgia. • Kevin W. was the editor who published this page.